AI Agent Skills Integration

 SessionStart: Context Injection

-When Claude Code starts a session, the SessionStart hook runs automatically:
+When any AI agent starts a session, the SessionStart hook runs automatically:

 - Checks if this is an Orchestratia-managed environment (